Mie Bilberg | 25/02/2021

 All three are equally important, and this is where lots of businesses go wrong.
 It’s an equal game.
 With a bad design, your great content will not convert.
 With a poor tech stack, will your great design not convert.
 With bad copywriting, will you not be able to convince the user.

-So, let's assume that your landing page is built on best-in-class marketing technology like the Mono website builder.
+So, let's assume that your landing page is built on best-in-class marketing technology like the Mono white label landing page builder.
 Below is what you should do with your content and how you should design your page.

 Here’s an example from Brightvison: